giantswarm/docs/src/content/tutorials/observability/data-ingestion/metrics/_index.md

 ## When should I use a PodMonitor?

 In most cases, a ServiceMonitor should cover most of your monitoring use cases but it can happen on rare occasions that a container doesn't need a service to run and it doesn't make sense to create one just for the sake of monitoring it.
-That's when the PodMonitor come into action.
-You can find a few other examples where PodMonitor makes sense [upstream](https://github.com/prometheus-operator/prometheus-operator/issues/3119).
+That's when the PodMonitor comes into action.
+You can find a few other examples where PodMonitor makes sense [in this discussion](https://github.com/prometheus-operator/prometheus-operator/issues/3119) in the Prometheus Operator Project.